nichonmarshall-cyber/Eye-Control-System/README.md

 EyeAble is a webcam-based gaze-tracking application developed as a group Software Engineering project.
-It uses OpenCV and MediaPipe to estimate where a user is looking, performs a nine-point calibration, and maps the user's gaze to a continuous position on the screen.
+It uses OpenCV and MediaPipe to estimate where a user is looking, performs a sixteen-point calibration, and maps the user's gaze to a continuous position on the screen.

-The current prototype includes a fullscreen gaze overlay, head-pose and tracking-quality diagnostics, and held-blink detection intended for hands-free selection.
+The current prototype includes a fullscreen gaze overlay, head-pose and tracking-quality diagnostics, and held-blink detection wired to hands-free button selection.
 EyeAble is designed and tested primarily for Windows systems using a standard webcam and does not require a dedicated GPU.

 ## Tech Stack